-Christine serves as an officer for the South Alabama Volunteer Lawyers Program (SAVLP) Board, and provides pro bono legal services as a SAVLP Volunteer Lawyer.
-She also serves on the Board of Flight Works Alabama, and volunteers as the Alabama Chapter Chair for Stanford University’s Alumni Interview Program.
-Christine is a member of Class 15 of the Alabama State Bar Leadership Forum, and serves on the Alabama State Bar’s Diversity and Inclusion in the Profession Committee and the Lawyer in Every Classroom Task Force.
+Christine serves as an Officer-at-large for the South Alabama Volunteer Lawyers Program (SAVLP) Board, and provides pro bono legal services as a SAVLP Volunteer Lawyer.
+She also serves on the Board of Flight Works Alabama, and volunteers as Alabama Chapter Chair for Stanford University’s Alumni Interview Program.
+Christine is a member of Class 15 of the Alabama State Bar Leadership Forum, and serves on the Alabama State Bar’s Lawyers Hall of Fame Committee.

 - Alabama State Bar